kkysen/os-hw8/README.txt

 Sometimes on unmount, it says target is busy.
-Then when we forcefully unmount it (`umount -l`), it doesn't save the changes to disk.
+Then when we forcefully unmount it (`umount -l`), it doesn't save the changes (new files) to disk.

 Since `pantryfs_lookup` and `pantryfs_create` would be quite similar, we refactored them both into `pantryfs_lookup_or_create`, which can do either.